ionutboangiu/docs/docs/installation.rst

    sudo ./setup_cgr_db.sh root CGRateS.org localhost

 `PostgreSQL`_
-  Can be used as :ref:`StorDB`.
-  Optimized for CDR archiving and offline Tariff Plan versioning.
-  After PostgreSQL is installed, you need to set up the CGRateS database using the provided scripts.
-Below is an example of the paths set up by the debian package:
+  Like MySQL, PostgreSQL can be used as :ref:`StorDB`.
+Post-installation, you need to set up the CGRateS database using the provided scripts:

 .. code-block:: bash